J (programming language): Examples

-(Note that current j implementations install either jconsole or (because jconsole is used by java), ijconsole and likely install this to /usr/bin or some other directory (perhaps the Application directory on OSX).
-So, there's a system dependency here which the user would have to solve.)
+Note that current j implementations install either jconsole or (because jconsole is used by java), ijconsole and likely install this to /usr/bin or some other directory (perhaps the Application directory on macOS).
+So, there's a system dependency here which the user would have to solve.

 Historically, APL used / to indicate the fold, so +/1 2 3 was equivalent to 1+2+3.
 Meanwhile, division was represented with the mathematical division symbol (÷).

 Because ASCII does not include a division symbol per se, J uses % to represent division, as a visual approximation or reminder.
 (This illustrates something of the mnemonic character of J's tokens, and some of the quandaries imposed by the use of ASCII.)

 Defining a J function named avg to calculate the average of a list of numbers yields: